 - 27. Go Strolling Through Paris’ Covered Passages

-- Get Ready to Fall in Love with Paris at Night
+- Get Ready to Fall in Love with the Paris Night

 There is nothing quite like exploring the city of Paris.
 Spending a few days here — with the perfect Paris itinerary, of course — is guaranteed to steal your heart.